Who is Direct Allergy?

 How can Direct Allergy benefit my practice and I?

-Direct Allergy is a “complete turn-key operation” designed to enhance your practice’s clinical offerings without disrupting current operations.
-Our support staff and clinical experience is provided to effectively drive and administer the treatment program.
+Direct Allergy is a “complete turn-key operation” designed to enhance your practice’s clinical offerings and revenue without disrupting current operations.
+Our staff and clinical experience provides support to physicians and practices by taking care of the details to drive and administer the testing and treatment program.

 Why are Direct Allergy’s services important to my practice and I?